jwplayer/applicaster-docs/concepts/content-delivery.md

 - API Monitoring

 ## Video Assets
-The video assets (m3u8, mp4, aac, jpg, srt, etc) are consumed by the end users devices directly from the JW Player CDNs.
+The video assets (m3u8, mp4, aac, jpg, srt, etc) are consumed by the end users' devices directly from the JW Player CDNs.

 ## Zapp Feeds vs JW Player Playlist
 Notice that